Help us Transform Young Lives and become a Mentor

 - Celebrate achievements from mentoring relationships

-All prospective Project K mentors undertake a 20-hour mentor training programme, which provides best practice information in youth development, and helps build and maintain effective mentor partnerships.
+All prospective Project K mentors undertake a 20-hour mentor training programme.
+This provides best practice information in youth development to help build and maintain effective mentor partnerships.
 All training participants are given with their own Mentor Portfolio which includes information about the programme and training material.
 Some regions ask for a small financial contribution towards the cost of training.

-Please contact Antonia Vito for further information and to register your attendance for mentor training.
+Please contact Elena Searle for further information and to register your attendance for mentor training.

 Bay of Plenty